Differences Between Require and Import

-Modules are a key construct to know JavaScript.
-We’ll cover JavaScript modules: require and import during this Require vs Import article.
+Modules are a key construct to knowing JavaScript.
+We’ll cover JavaScript modules: require and import during this Require vs. Import article.
 These modules permit you to put in writing reusable code.
 By using Node Package Manager (NPM), you’ll publish your module to the community.
 Also, NPM permits you to utilize modules created by alternative developers.

 There is 2 module system you’ll select in JavaScript:

-Importing modules using require and commercialism using a module.
+Importing modules using require and commercialism utilizing a module.
 Exports and exports.
 Importing modules using ES6 import and commercialism using ES6 export.
 Are there any performance edges to using one over the other?
-Is there the rest that we must always recognize if we tend to use ES6 modules over Node ones?
+Is there the rest we must always recognize if we use ES6 modules over Node ones?
 Let’s attempt to solve this problem.

 What is Require?

-Let’s say we would like to scan a file from the file system.
+Let’s say we want to scan a file from the file system.
 The node contains a core module referred to as ‘fs’:

 const fs = require('fs');